ActianCorp/zeenea-platform-docs/docs/zeenea-connector-ssas.md

 ### Lineage

-The connector only handles lineage from SQL queries.
-M scripts are not handled.
+The connector only handles lineage from SQL queries. **M scripts are not handled**.

 The connector is capable of reconstructing the lineage of manipulated tables in transformations if they are present in the catalog.
 This functionality is available when SSAS manipulates datasets from the following technologies: